-- (1) Students who are eligible for Advanced Placement may register in a senior course.
-In the case of Language other than English courses students with Advanced Placement will be permitted to register in a senior level course after determination of their background qualifications for that course (interview, placement test, etc.).
-Students may also challenge a junior or senior course for credit via the Credit by Special Assessment route if they have appropriate qualifications and are eligible within the regulations. - (2) When students are instructed 'not to take' a specific course and a generic 100-level credit is granted, this credit may be used to meet the prerequisite for any higher level course requiring the specific course in question.
+Students who are eligible for Advanced Placement may register in a senior course.
+In the case of Language other than English courses students with Advanced 1.
+Placement will be permitted to register in a senior level course after determination of their background qualifications for that course (interview, placement test, etc.).
+Students may also challenge a junior or senior course for credit via the Credit by Special Assessment route if they have appropriate qualifications and are eligible within the regulations.